Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/game-tools/gizmo-tool.md

 ###X Y Z
 Objects in 3D space are referred to having 3 axes, with the center of each axis being 0.
 One direction is positive, the other negative.
 They are labeled **X**, **Y** and **Z**.
 If you were an Object, here is how those directions would line up with your default facing:

-* **X**: Drawing a line from your next to your right shoulder.
-Negative values would be from your next to the left shoulder.
+* **X**: Drawing a line from your neck to your right shoulder.
+Negative values would be from your neck to the left shoulder.
 * **Y**: Drawing a line from your heart to the top of your head.
 Negative values would be from your heart to your feet.
 * **Z**: Drawing a line from your heart to your chest.
 Negative values would from your heart to your back.